-1. To remove grease filter, slide filter to the side.
+To remove grease filter, slide filter to the side.
 Pull filter downward and push to the other side.
 The filter will drop out.

-2. Soak grease filter in hot water and a mild detergent.
+Wash in dishwasher or soak grease filter in hot water and a mild detergent.
 Rinse well and shake to dry.
 Do not use ammonia or place in a dishwasher.
-The aluminum will darken.
+The aluminum will darken filter.